Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 1,800-5,900 INR ($22-71)

 Spiti is dramatically cheaper.
-Ladakh's airport access and bigger tourism industry mean higher prices across the board.
-A 10-day Spiti trip can cost 15,000-25,000 INR excluding transport to/from Manali.
+Ladakh's airport access and bigger tourism industry push prices up across the board.
+A 10-day Spiti trip can cost 15,000-25,000 INR excluding transport to and from Manali.
 The same in Ladakh runs 30,000-60,000 INR.

 Verdict: Spiti wins on budget.
 Not even close.